 Can I make the pumpkin pie bars ahead of time?

 Absolutely!
 They can be made up to 3 days in advance.
-Bake them off as normal, allow them to cool completely to room temperature, and then wrap them tightly with plastic wrap before transferring to the fridge.
+Bake them off as normal, allow them to cool completely to room temperature, and then wrap them tightly with plastic wrap before transferring them to the fridge.
 I would wait to cut them until you’re ready to serve.

 Can pumpkin pie bars be frozen?